Gary Coleman

+Coleman was the highest-paid child actor on television throughout the late 1970s and 1980s.
+During his prime, he reprised the role of Jackson in Hello, Larry (1979), The Facts of Life (1979–1980) and Silver Spoons (1982), and Amazing Stories (1985).
+He acted in high-profile television series such as The Jeffersons, Good Times (both 1978), Buck Rogers in the 25th Century (1979–1980), and Simon & Simon (1986).
+He starred in the television films The Kid from Left Field (1979), Scout's Honor (1980), The Kid with the Broken Halo (1982), The Kid with the 200 I.Q.
+(1983), The Fantastic World of D.C.
+Collins (1984), and Playing with Fire (1985).
+Additionally, he was the star of his own Saturday morning cartoon The Gary Coleman Show (1982).
+He also headlined two motion pictures, On the Right Track (1981) and Jimmy the Kid (1982), both financial successes.

 Coleman struggled financially in later life; in 1989, he successfully sued his parents and business adviser over misappropriation of his assets, only to declare bankruptcy a decade later.
 Very few details of Coleman's medical history have been made public, although his battles with issues such as growth deficiency, substance abuse, and depression during his life earned significant media coverage.
+Moving forward, a lot of his acting career consisted of him playing himself in guest appearances on television shows and films.
+He played roles in various television shows and films, which were rarely recurring roles.
+He also provided his acting talents to two video games, The Curse of Monkey Island (1997) and Postal 2 (2003).

-Coleman died at Utah Valley Regional Medical Center in Provo, Utah on May 28, 2010, aged 42.
+Coleman died at Utah Valley Regional Medical Center in Provo, Utah, on May 28, 2010, aged 42.
 He had been admitted two days earlier after falling down the stairs at his home in Santaquin and striking his head, resulting in an epidural hematoma.

 Early life

 Gary Wayne Coleman was born in Zion, Illinois, on February 8, 1968.
 He was adopted by W. G. Coleman, a fork-lift operator, and Edmonia Sue, a nurse practitioner.
 Due to focal segmental glomerulosclerosis, a kidney disease, and the corticosteroids and other medications used to treat it, his growth was limited to 4 ft 8 in, and his face kept a childlike appearance even into adulthood.
-He underwent two unsuccessful kidney transplants in 1973 and again in 1984, and required dialysis.